Families of inmates who died, hurt at jail seek answers

 Records obtained by The Associated Press and interviews with former inmates and family members of deceased prisoners show evidence of uneven care and an overwhelmed staff.

-“My goal is to change the policies that these people are dying over,” said Gibson’s mother, Sherry Russell, now an advocate for change at the jail.
+“My goal is to change the policies that these people are dying over,” said Sherry Russell, the mother of David “Tommy” Gibson and an advocate for change at the jail.
 “My son will not have died in vain.”

-Her son, 27-year-old David “Tommy” Gibson, killed himself at the Gallia County Jail near the southern tip of Ohio despite being placed in an isolation cell where he was supposed to be under near constant surveillance.
+The 27-year-old Gibson killed himself at the Gallia County Jail near the southern tip of Ohio despite being placed in an isolation cell where he was supposed to be under near constant surveillance.

 For now, Russell must wait for the results of an investigation by the Ohio Bureau of Criminal Investigation into her son’s death.